sjwines/hourofai/forest/forest3.md

 ---

 Now playtest, and hit the spacebar to activate your sonar jam.

+## Drone Fact: Active vs. Passive Sonar @showdialog
+- **Active sonar** sends out a ping and listens for echoes—great for finding things, but it **reveals your position**.
+- **Passive sonar** only listens **stealthily**, but slower to detect and easier to confuse with ocean noise.

+Your buoy’s timed “ping” event is a tiny version of active sonar.

 ## {Finale}
 👏 Great, your ocean has real danger now!